 - Reassessing the relevance of myths and archetypes in life and the literary arts

-Authors are invited to email 4000-8000 word papers (prepared as per MLA guidelines) in an anonymous document along with the paper title, abstract, keywords, author name(s), author affiliation(s) and bio-note in a separate document to firstname.lastname@example.org and email@example.com with the subject line “[author name(s)] – E&C Special Issue Submission” before May 31st, 2022.
-The issue will be published in August 2022.
+Authors are invited to email 4000-8000 word papers (prepared as per MLA guidelines) in an anonymous document along with the paper title, abstract, keywords, author name(s), author affiliation(s) and bio-note in a separate document to email@example.com and firstname.lastname@example.org with the subject line “[author name(s)] – E&C Special Issue Submission” before August 31st, 2022.
+The issue will be published in early 2023.

 Special Issue Editor: Ankit Raj, Department of English, Government College Gharaunda (Karnal) / Department of Humanities and Social Sciences, Indian Institute of Technology Roorkee, India.
 Email: email@example.com